Layout and Paint Optimization

 |---|---|

-Batch DOM reads and writes using requestAnimationFrame or microtask queues to eliminate forced synchronous layouts.
-When managing large datasets, isolate visual updates through Paint Invalidation and Regions to restrict rasterization to dirty rectangles only.
-The engine’s paint invalidator tracks clip bounds and only re-rasters modified regions, drastically reducing Skia/WebRender workload.
+Batch DOM reads and writes via requestAnimationFrame to eliminate forced synchronous layouts.
+When managing large datasets with many rows or cards, use Paint Invalidation and Regions patterns to restrict rasterization to dirty rectangles.

 const VirtualList = ({ items, rowHeight }) => {